-PPR 6550 DRUG INFORMATION RETRIEVAL & EVALUATION 3-0-0-3
+PPR 6550 DRUG INFORMATION RETRIEVAL & EVALUATION3-0-0-3

-This course serves as an introduction to the principles of drug information and literature retrieval medical and scientific literature, search and retrieve information, write a drug monograph, report an adverse drug reaction, prepare a presentation to a Pharmacy and Therapeutics Committee, present an article via journal club presentation, and effectively communicate drug information.
+This course serves as an introduction to the principles of drug information and literature retrieval and morapeane arag and evaluation.
+Students learn how to answer drug information questions, differentiate types of medical and scientific literature, search and retrieve information, write a drug monograph, report an adverse drug reaction, prepare a presentation to a Pharmacy and Therapeutics Committee, present an article via journal club presentation, and effectively communicate drug information.